 You can either use your personal credit card or open a business credit card.

 Even if this option is open to you, don’t choose it lightly.
 Credit cards often have high interest rates that increase your balance monthly.
-You could end up with a debt balance much higher than you planned for, which could cripple your new business.
+You could end up with a debt balance that is much higher than you planned for, which could cripple your new business.

-Still confident credit cards are the best route for you?
+Still confident that credit cards are the best route for you?
 Make sure you’re using a card with the lowest interest rate possible and excellent repayment terms.
 Research Credit.com to find the right card for your business.

 4. Bank Loans